-The kind and strength of the signal being transmitted will be gauged based on its frequency and wavelength.
+You will gauge the kind and strength of the signal being transmitted based on its frequency and wavelength.

-Electromagnetic waves can be categorized in spectrums of either ascending or descending wavelengths and frequency.
-Different types of electromagnetic waves include infrared waves, radio waves, X-rays, microwaves, gamma rays, ultraviolet waves.
+Electromagnetic waves can be categorized into spectrums of either ascending or descending wavelengths and frequency.
+Different electromagnetic waves include infrared waves, radio waves, X-rays, microwaves, gamma rays, and ultraviolet waves.

-How To Build A Ham Radio From Start To Finish
+How To Build A Ham Radio from Scratch

-Before starting out trying to build your Ham radio, you need to have specific key components down.
+Before starting out trying to build your Ham radio, you need to have specific vital components down.
 They are five essential tools you would need to create a working amateur radio station, namely: